Pen-y-groes, Gwynedd

-Penygroes (/cy/) is a village in Gwynedd, Wales.
+Pen-y-groes (/cy/, also spelled as Penygroes) is a village in Gwynedd, Wales.
 The village is located to the south of Caernarfon, and north of Porthmadog, by the A487 road.
-Penygroes' population stands at 1,793 at the 2011 census, of which 88% are Welsh-speaking, making it one of the most predominantly Welsh-speaking areas of the country.
-The population of Llanllyfni community, which includes Penygroes and Llanllyfni village, which practically adjoins Penygroes, plus Talysarn, is 4,135 according to the 2011 census.
+Pen-y-groes' population stands at 1,793 at the 2011 census, of which 88% are Welsh-speaking, making it one of the most predominantly Welsh-speaking areas of the country.
+The population of Llanllyfni community, which includes Pen-y-groes and Llanllyfni village, which practically adjoins Pen-y-groes, plus Talysarn, is 4,135 according to the 2011 census.

 Etymology

 The name of the village is derived from pen "end" + y "[of] the" + croes "cross[roads]", referring to the crossing at the village of the roads from Carmel, Rhyd-ddu and Pontllyfni with the main Caernarfon–Porthmadog road.

 History and amenities

-Penygroes is located in the former slate quarrying area of Dyffryn Nantlle, although most of the quarries are now closed down.
+Pen-y-groes is located in the former slate quarrying area of Dyffryn Nantlle, although most of the quarries are now closed down.
 However, it remains the valley's main shopping and administrative centre.
 Its biggest employer was a paper-converting plant producing hand tissues and toilet rolls.

 It lies in the community of Llanllyfni, and nearby villages are Llanllyfni, Carmel, Talysarn, Nantlle, Tanrallt, Nebo, and Groeslon.

 It is the site of Nantlle Vale F.C., which used to be managed by the professional wrestler and promoter Orig Williams, better known by his ring name of "El Bandito".
 The club's former social complex has in recent years been demolished, and a new police station now occupies the site.

 The cycle path Lôn Eifion passes near the village, following the route of the former Carnarvonshire Railway, which ran from Caernarfon to Afon Wen and closed in 1964.

-Penygroes lies by the edge of Lord Newborough's former estate at Glynllifon, from which several medieval legends have emanated.
+Pen-y-groes lies by the edge of Lord Newborough's former estate at Glynllifon, from which several medieval legends have emanated.
 The character Lleu Llaw Gyffes, who features in the ages-old legends of the Mabinogi (sometimes inaccurately referred to as the Mabinogion), was said to have lived in the area.
 The Iron Age hillfort at Dinas Dinlleu and the village of Nantlle—originally spelt as Nantlleu—are said to have been named after him.